yuroyoro/lambda_driver/README.md

 #### Proc#lift

 Lift this function to the given context-function.
-The lifted fucntion can compose other function with context-fucntion.
+The lifted function can compose other function with context-function.

-The given context-fuction used by `compose_with_lifting` to compose other fucntion.
+The given context-fuction used by `compose_with_lifting` to compose other function.

-The context-funciton should recieve 2 arguments.
+The context-function should recieve 2 arguments.

 - first one is a function that reciver function of `compose_with_lifting` method.
 - second arg is a result of g(x)